eclipse-edc/Connector/README.md

 }
 ```

+A comprehensive list of all available modules can be found [here](docs/developer/modules.list)

 Please be aware of the following pitfalls:

 - snapshots are by definition unstable - every new snapshot replaces an old one